APTT; PTT; Activated partial thromboplastin time

 The test may also be used to monitor patients who are taking heparin, a blood thinner.

-A PTT test is usually done with other tests, such as the prothrombin test.
+A PTT test is usually done with other tests, such as the prothrombin test or PT.

-In general, clotting should occur within 25 to 35 seconds.
-If the person is taking blood thinners, clotting takes up to 2 ½ times longer.
+In general, the PTT should be 25 to 35 seconds.
+If the person is taking blood thinners, clotting takes longer.

 Normal value ranges may vary slightly among different labs.
 Some labs use different measurements or may test different specimens.
 Talk to your provider about the meaning of your specific test results.